Challenge & Background

 Create a customized trivia app that provides value to a target audience of your choice.
 Your teacher may direct you to a particular theme, like health or careers.
-The trivia app could be an engaging way to raise awareness on a topic people may not know very well, or it could be a quiz on content they should know.
+Will you provide an engaging way to raise awareness on a topic people may not know very well, or will you develop a quiz on content to help everybody ace their next exam?
 Ultimately you want design a game to engage people and provide a particular value that you define.

 Teams of 3 students will collaborate to build a web-based trivia app.
 Each team will be responsible for determining member roles, maintaining good communication, ensuring equitable contributions, and providing clear project updates to the class in a timely manner.